Smart watering - keep your plants thriving this summer whether you're at home or on holiday

 Every year, the hot summer sunshine results in our usually hardy lawns and gardens becoming parched, meaning regular watering is required.
 Hosepipe bans aside, if (and when) you’re allowed to water your garden, how can you guarantee they’ll survive if not watered daily?
-That’s where automated watering systems are a must-have.
-And while we haven't had the best summer this year (understatement of the century), that doesn't mean your plants deserve to be neglected.

-large garden with neat lawn and row of lavender at the edge bordering path and garden room and blue sun chair
+Large garden with neat lawn and row of lavender at the edge bordering path and garden room and blue sun chair

 (Image credit: Future PLC/Claire Lloyd Davies)

-While there are plenty of individual self-watering planters on the market, if you’re looking for a more comprehensive arrangement that covers part (or all) of your garden, there are generally two types of irrigation set-up to choose from: a drip or soil-based system and a smart, weather-based watering system.
+While there are plenty of individual self-watering planters on the market, if you’re looking for a more comprehensive arrangement that covers part (or all) of your garden, there are generally two types of irrigation setup to choose from: a drip or soil-based system and a smart, weather-based watering system.

-How do irrigation systems work?
+How do drip irrigation systems work?

 (Image credit: Gardena)